prebid/Prebid.js/pr_review.md

 - Verify that code re-use is being done properly and that changes introduced by a bidder don't impact other bidders.
 - If the adapter being submitted is an alias type, check with the bidder contact that is being aliased to make sure it's allowed.
 - If the adapter is triggering any user syncs make sure they are using the user sync module in the Prebid.js core.
-- Requests to the bidder should be in HTTPS
+- Requests to the bidder should support HTTPS
-- Responses from the bidder should be compressed
+- Responses from the bidder should be compressed (such as gzip, compress, deflate)
 - Bid responses may not use JSONP: All requests must be AJAX with JSON responses
 - All user-sync (aka pixel) activity must be registered via the provided functions
 - Adapters may not use the $$PREBID_GLOBAL$$ variable